Snow Report & 7-Day Ski Forecast 2025/26

 ❄ = light | ❄❄ = moderate | ❄❄❄ = heavy | ❄❄❄❄ = very heavy

 Sölden Austria Open Cold all week.
-Several periods of snow Thu–Sat.
-Excellent glacier conditions for early-season skiing. ❄❄❄ Up to 15–20 cm Book Now
+Several periods of snow through Thu–Sat, with excellent glacier conditions and an increasing amount of non-glacial terrain open. ❄❄ Up to 10–15 cm Book Now

 Zermatt Switzerland Open Very cold.
-Mostly clear early in the period with light to moderate snow returning towards the weekend. ❄❄ Up to 5–10 cm Book Now
+Mostly clear early in the period with light to moderate snow returning towards the weekend and into early next week. ❄❄ Up to 5–10 cm Book Now

 Best Early-Season Options